Hiking – The Essential Beginner’s Guide

 Pants or shorts

 It is also a good idea to dress in layers on the bottom too.

 Cotton undies will be soggy and uncomfortable after a few hours out in the bush.
 It can also cause chaffing, which you don’t want.
 Synthetic quick dry underwear is best for hiking.
 They don’t have to be expensive, but they should be comfortable and keep you dry.

-Consider wearing long underwear in cooler temperatures.
+Consider wearing long underwear or a merino wool base layer bottom in cooler temperatures.
 Merino wool is great for this too, but other wicking fabrics will also work to keep you dry.